-When fall time rolls around, we as anglers start getting excited about the coming fall bite as these fish start preparing for the cold days ahead.
+When fall time rolls around the crappie tube bite, are getting excited about the coming fall bite as these fish start preparing for the cold days ahead.
 Water temperatures are dropping and fish are moving from their summer locations to where there is more of an abundance of food migrating to.

 Forage minnows at this time of year, are definitely getting to a bigger size, and that in turn has the predator fish moving along with them.
 Shallow water bars with access to deep water very close, create an area that these fish are able to push numbers of these minnows into, creating a situation for a feeding frenzy.